See all posts

 @tailwind utilities;

-Import this in src/main.js:
+Import it in main.js:

 js

-import './assets/tailwind.css'
+import "./assets/tailwind.css";

 bash